Red Light Therapy After Tattoo - Helps Reduce Inflammation and Enhances Vibrancy

 Is Red Light Therapy Safe for New Tattoos?

 Yes, red light therapy is safe for new tattoos if done correctly.
-It's a drug-free, non-invasive method that releases low-level red and near-infrared light, which isn't as damaging to the skin as UV light.
-In fact, it stimulates the body's own healing mechanism and helps your skin heal faster.
+It's a drug-free, non-invasive method that releases low-level red and near-infrared light, which is not damaging to the skin like UV light.
+In fact, it stimulates the body's own healing mechanism.
+The low wavelengths of light employed in this method soothe your skin to make healing simpler and less painful, with minimal side effects, if any.

 When to Start Red Light Therapy After a Tattoo